FlyingDutchmanGames/battle_box/docs/index.md

 ## Why build this?

-Botskreig is the classroom assignment I always wanted when I was learning to program.
-My goal with Botskreig is to give programming teachers a tool to build classroom assignments around.
+Botskrieg is the classroom assignment I always wanted when I was learning to program.
+My goal with Botskrieg is to give programming teachers a tool to build classroom assignments around.

 ## What is BattleBox?

-BattleBox is the Multiplayer Game Engine I wrote to support Botskreig.
+BattleBox is the Multiplayer Game Engine I wrote to support Botskrieg.

 The goals of BattleBox are as follows